microsoft/vcpkg-docs/vcpkg/users/triplets.md

 Replaces the default computed list of triplet "Supports" terms.

-This option (if set) will override the default set of terms used for qualified dependency resolution and "Supports" field evaluation.
+This option (if set) will override the default set of terms used for [Platform Expression](vcpkg-json.md#platform-expression) evaluation.

-See the [`"supports"`](manifests.md#supports) manifest file field documentation for more details.
+See the [`"supports"`](vcpkg-json.md#supports) manifest file field documentation for more details.

 > Implementers' note: this list is extracted via the `vcpkg_get_dep_info` mechanism.